TuwaIO/web3-transactions-tracking/packages/transactions-tracking-ui/README.md

 # @tuwa/transactions-tracking-ui

 This package provides a suite of beautiful, pre-styled React components designed to work seamlessly with the TUWA Web3 transaction tracking ecosystem.
-Built with **Tailwind CSS** and **`react-toastify`**, these components offer a plug-and-play solution for providing users with real-time feedback on their transaction status.
+Built with **Tailwind CSS**, this library offers a plug-and-play solution for providing users with real-time feedback on their transaction status.

-Simply wrap your application with our provider, and you'll get instant, informative toast notifications for all tracked user transactions.
+The suite includes automated toast notifications, a detailed wallet history modal, a real-time tracking modal for active transactions, and a smart button that handles transaction states automatically.

 *(A GIF demonstrating the toast notifications and modal window would look great here)*